WebAssembly/WASI/proposals/filesystem/README.md

 ### Introduction

 WASI filesystem is a WASI API primarily for accessing host filesystems.
-It has function for opening, reading, and writing files, and for working with directories.
+It has functions for opening, reading, and writing files, and for working with directories.

 Unlike many filesystem APIs, WASI filesystem is capability-oriented.
 Instead